grain-lang/grain/stdlib/array.md

 `InvalidArgument(String)`

-* When the multiplied array lengths are not an int32
+* When the multiplied array lengths are not an integer

 ### Array.**count**